rapid-sensemaking-framework/rsf-runner/README.md

 An operator can do whatever it takes to ingest and coordinate this human input, which will very likely involve standing up web servers, and other connection/protocol variants.

+If writing an operator in `node`, a convenience library has been written, called [rsf-reader-writer](https://github.com/rapid-sensemaking-framework/rsf-reader-writer).
+Check it out for its super simple API for reading the input and writing the output.

 **Todos**
 - [ ] validate that the languages (and their versions) specified in a sequence JSON file are all present on the device, and available in the PATH, before running the sequence